domino54/title-packs/Documentation/DominoEvidence.md

 * Completely different UI, prepared for managing a group conversation.
 * One chat window, displaying everything you receive - group and private messages
 * Two conversation modes - sending a message to the group or individual players.
-* Saving up to 25 000 characters in the messages history.
+* Saving up to 250 messages for each conversation in the messages history.
+* Multiline support for messages and connecting messages from the same sender into one block.
 * Access to two unused before statuses: Wanna talk! and Snooze.
 * Commands support.
 * Ingame overlay with last 5 messages preview, instead of notifications.